folio-org/folio-analytics/cookbook/po_bill_to.md

 `folio_configuration.config_data__t` contains an assortment of JSON objects, some of which do not contain the field `name`.
-Normally the database system will try to optimize the query by filtering on `Acquisitions` at the same time as extracting the `name` field, which generates an error for JSON objects that do not have `name`.
-The `MATERIALIZED` keyword tells the database system to evaluate the CTE completely before proceeding to the main query.
+Normally the database system will try to optimize the query by filtering on `b.bill_to_name = 'Acquisitions'` at the same time as extracting the `name` field, which generates an error for JSON objects that do not have `name`.
+The `MATERIALIZED` keyword tells the database system to evaluate the CTE completely before proceeding to the main query where the filtering on `name` takes place.

+## Authors

+Jean Pajerek

+Nassib Nassar